 Costs relating to the development and creation of new work only, including:

 - artists’ fees for New Zealand artists

 - artists’ fees for key artists and practitioners in Asia working in collaboration with New Zealand artists

 - research and development, including travel costs

-Presentation costs are not covered.
-We expect that costs such as freight, flights, touring costs, venue hire and marketing will be met by the presenter and/or other partners.
+Presentation and overhead costs – we expect that costs such as freight, flights, touring costs, venue hire and marketing will be met by the presenter and/or other partners.

 What we don’t fund